nxskok/stad29-notes/slides_d29.md

 ## 8 Sugarbeets   Soybeans 0.106  0.144    0.518      0.232
 ## 9 Sugarbeets   Soybeans 0.088  0.207    0.489      0.216
 ```

-}
+\normalsize

 * These were the misclassified ones, but the posterior probability
 of being correct was not usually too low.

 * The correctly-classified ones are not very clear-cut either.